exponea/exponea-android-sdk/Documentation/push-notifications.md

 ### Multiple customer profiles have the same push notification token assigned

-This is most likely because your app does not call [`anonymize`](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#anonymize) when a user logs out.
+This is most likely because your app does not detach the push token from the signed-out customer profile on logout.

-It's essential to call `anonymize` when a user logs out of your app to ensure that the push notification token is removed from that user's profile.
-The token will be assigned to the user who logs in next.
-If your app fails to call `anonymize` at one user's logout and a different user logs in, both users will have the same token in their profile.
+Call either [`anonymize()`](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#anonymize) or [`stopIntegration()`](https://documentation.bloomreach.com/engagement/docs/android-sdk-tracking#stop-sdk-integration) when a user logs out so the push token is removed from that user's profile.

+Prefer `stopIntegration()` whenever your integration should avoid anonymous events after logout — the typical example is a `StreamConfig` integration with an [SDK auth token (JWT)](https://documentation.bloomreach.com/engagement/docs/android-sdk-authorization#sdk-auth-token-authorization) on a Data hub event stream configured with [signed-only permissions](https://documentation.bloomreach.com/data-hub/docs/set-up-event-stream-security-and-permissions#configure-permissions).
+If neither `stopIntegration()` nor `anonymize()` is called, the same token can end up on multiple customer profiles when a different user signs in.

 ### Push notification click events are too rare on production (low conversion)